campallison/platform-exercise/README.md

 Indexes:
     "invalid_tokens_pkey" PRIMARY KEY, btree (token)
 ```
-Passwords are hashed with the commonly-used bcrypt package and of course only the hash is stored.
+Passwords are encrypted with the commonly-used bcrypt package and of course only the encrypted version is stored.
 The `invalid_tokens` table holds logged-out tokens.
 All endpoint that require authorization check that the given token does not exist in the `invalid_tokens` table.

 **CreateUser**